awsdocs/amazon-rekognition-developer-guide/doc_source/using-rekognition-video-stream-processor.md

 ## Using stream processors \(Java V2 example\)<a name="using-stream-processors-v2"></a>

-The following example code shows how to call various stream processor operations, such as [CreateStreamProcessor](API_CreateStreamProcessor.md) and [StartStreamProcessor](API_StartStreamProcessor.md), using the AWS SDK for Java version 2\.
+The following example code shows how to call various stream processor operations, such as [ CreateStreamProcessor ](API_CreateStreamProcessor.md) and [ StartStreamProcessor ](API_StartStreamProcessor.md), using the AWS SDK for Java version 2\.

 This code is taken from the AWS Documentation SDK examples GitHub repository\.
 See the full example [here](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javav2/example_code/rekognition/src/main/java/com/example/rekognition/CreateStreamProcessor.java)\.